 and then modified to fit the new element API’s.

-The same features exist in TestBench for Vaadin platform as in TestBench for Vaadin Framework 8 but the API has been tweaked in many places to be in sync with corresponding changes to the components/elements and the features they offer.
+Vaadin 14 provides access to the same TestBench features that are available for Vaadin 8 but the API has been tweaked in many places to correspond with the changes to the components/elements themselves, as well as the features they offer.

 The ElementQuery operation